alexandrashim/ai-case-study/README.md

 > Customers include gamers, AI researchers, data scientists, and enterprises.
 The global AI market is projected to reach $190.61 billion by 2025.

 ### Unique Solution
-> NVIDIA's CUDA platform leverages GPU parallel processing for general computing, offering a performance edge over CPUs.
-AI frameworks like *TensorRT* and *cuDNN* optimize deep learning.
+> "NVIDIA's flagship platform, CUDA, harnesses the parallel processing capabilities of GPUs for general computing tasks," explains Curtis Priem, Co-founder of NVIDIA.

 <table>
   <tr>